jeanmenezes/engraving-challenges/README.md

 Each challenge is contained in an individual top-level directory, with some specific information in a README.md file that will be displayed automatically when you open that directory.

+**Important:** please contact us before starting any work, to ensure that everything will be set up correctly.

 Communication channels for this project are:

 - The openlilylib-user mailing list